Emanuele-Giacomuzzo/Emanuele-Giacomuzzo/README.md

 ## Hi there, I'm Ema 👋

-My name is Ema and I'm a PhD student in Ecology at Eawag and University of Zürich in Switzerland ⛰️
+My name is Emanuele Giacomuzzo and I'm a PhD student in Ecology at Eawag and University of Zürich in Switzerland ⛰️

 I use protist experiments 🔬 to understand how flows of non-living resources (such as 🍂 and 💩) among ecosystems influences their biodiversity 🐦 🐪 🐺 🦏 and function ⚙️